PoisotLab/2015_ms_datamining/ms.md

 **Attribution stacking and intellectual paternity:**

-**DBS: Aren't there any reasonable references for this paragraph?
-Maybe even a BES editorial about why they now require authors to deposit data?**

 The merging of large databases has already created a conflict of how to properly attribute data paternity.
 Here there are at least two core issues that will require community consultation in order to be resolved.
 First, *what is the proper mode of attribution when a very large volume of data is aggregated*?
 Second, *what should be the intellectual property of the synthetic dataset*?
 Currently, citations (whether to articles or datasets) are only counted when they are part of the main text.
 The simple example outlined here relies on well over a thousand references, and it makes little sense to expect that they would be provided in the main text.
 One intermediate solution would be to collate these references in a supplement, but it is unclear that these would be counted, and therefore contribute to the *impact* of each individual dataset.
-This is a problem that we argue is best solved by publishers; proper attribution and credit is key to provide incentives to data release.
+This is a problem that we argue is best solved by publishers; proper attribution and credit is key to provide incentives to data release [@whel14; @kena14].
 As citations are currently the currency of scientific impact, publishers have a responsibility not only to ensure that data are available (which many already do), but that they are recognized.
 The synthetic dataset, on the other, can reasonably be understood as a novel product; there is technical and intellectual effort involved in producing it, and although it is a derivative work, we would encourage authors to deposit it anew.

 **Sharing of code and analysis pipeline:**